Collaborative Nested Sampling: Big Data vs. complex physical models: Discussion

-As another example, \emph{eROSITA} \cite{Predehl2014eRosita} requires the source classification and characterisation of 3 million point sources in its all-sky survey \cite{Kolodzig2012}.
-The desire to use existing physical models, the complex detector response and non-Gaussianity of count data make standard machine learning approaches difficult to apply.
-Furthermore, standard fitting techniques can fail to correctly converge and individual visual inspection in the Big Data regime is impractical.
+The algorithm can be applied immediately to any existing large data sets.
+Compared to other Big Data analysis approaches, nested sampling supports model comparison and yields full probability distributions on arbitrary models, allowing the exploration of degenerate fit solutions.
+Furthermore, the instrument response can be modelled out and separated from the process of interest.
+To give one application example, \emph{eROSITA} \citep{Predehl2014eRosita} requires the source classification and characterisation of 3 million point sources in its all-sky X-ray survey \citep{Kolodzig2012}.
+The position-dependent detector response and non-Gaussianity of count data make standard machine learning approaches difficult to apply.

 Even in the analysis of single objects the presented algorithm can help.
-One might test the correctness of selecting a more complex model, e.g. based on Bayes Factors, as in the toy example presented.
-Large Monte Carlo simulations of a null hypothesis model can be quickly analysed with the presented method, with a model evaluation cost that is essentially independent of the number of generated data sets, i.e. comparable to the single-object analysis.
+One might test the correctness of selecting a more complex model, e.g., based on Bayes factors, as in the toy example presented.
+Large Monte Carlo simulations of a null hypothesis model can be quickly analysed with the presented method, with a model evaluation cost that is essentially independent of the number of generated data sets. \r{Going further, approaches to validate models and Bayesian inference \citep[e.g.,][]{Talts2018} over the entire parameter space can be sped up.}